Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 # NDO-Industrial

 Project focusing on introducing NetDevOps concepts for Industrial Control and Automation Networks.

-Within this repo there is collection of Ansible playbooks, python scripts and walkthroughs covering multiple network automation usecases for Industrial Networks utilising a selection of tools.
+Within this repo there is collection of Ansible playbooks, python scripts and walkthroughs covering multiple network automation usecases for Industrial Networks utilising a selection of typical tools.
 Please find their summaries and walkthroughs below.

+#### Please note this is currently a work in progress

 ## Asset Discovery with Industrial Network Director (Under development)